cllghn/r4sna/docs/1-Importing_and_Manipulating_in_igraph.md

 Next, multiply the matrices by their transpose.
 To do so, we use the `%*%` operator to multiply networks and the `t()` function to transpose one matrix during the multiplication.

-First, let's create a one-mode matrix of women-to-women based on shared events/
+First, let's create a one-mode matrix of women-to-women based on shared events.

 ```r